-- Literary, dramatic, musical, artistic works copyright expires 70 years from the end of the calendar year in which the last known author of the work dies.
-If the work is of unknown authorship, copyright lasts until 70 years from the end of the calendar year in which work was created or, if made available to the public during that period, the calendar year in which it was first made available. - Computer-generated literary, dramatic, musical or artistic works copyright expires 50 years from the end of the calendar year in which the work was made. - Sound recordings copyright expires 70 years from the end of the calendar year in which it was first published. - Films copyright expires 70 years from the end of calendar year in which the last of the principal director, screenplay author, dialogue author and composer of the music created for and used in the film dies.
-If the film is of unknown authorship, copyright expires 70 years from end of calendar year in which the film was made or, if made available to the public during that period, the calendar year in which it was first made available. - Television broadcasts & cable programmes copyright expires 50 years from the end of the calendar year in which the broadcast was made. - The typographical arrangement of a published edition of a literary, dramatic or musical work - copyright expires 25 years from the end of the calendar year in which the edition was first published.
+Literary, dramatic, musical, artistic works - copyright expires 70 years from the end of the calendar year in which the last known author of the work dies.
+If the work is of unknown authorship, copyright lasts until 70 years from the end of the calendar year in which work was created or, if made available to the public during that period, the calendar year in which it was first made available.

-If the copyright has expired (as above) then you are able to use the materials.

-5.2 Permissions
+Computer-generated literary, dramatic, musical or artistic works - copyright expires 50 years from the end of the calendar year in which the work was made.

+Sound recordings - copyright expires 70 years from the end of the calendar year in which it was first published.

+Films - copyright expires 70 years from the end of the calendar year in which the last of the principal director, screenplay author, dialogue author and composer of the music created for and used in the film dies.

+If the film is of unknown authorship, copyright expires 70 years from end of the calendar year in which the film was made or, if made available to the public during that period, the calendar year in which it was first made available.

+Television broadcasts & cable programmes - copyright expires 50 years from the end of the calendar year in which the broadcast was made.

+The typographical arrangement of a published edition of a literary, dramatic or musical work - copyright expires 25 years from the end of the calendar year in which the edition was first published.

+IF THE COPYRIGHT HAS EXPIRED (AS ABOVE) THEN YOU ARE ABLE TO USE THE MATERIALS.

+3.2 PERMISSIONS